turtletabletop/3x5macropad/journal.md

 - https://jlcpcb.com/partdetail/Kailh-CPG151101S111/C5184526
 - kalih == cherry mx switches standard

+### switches/keycap wants for the "first" iteration:
-silent "creamy" linear switches would be ideal
+- silent "creamy" linear switches would be ideal
+- 50 gram force similar to what a midi offers

 Order from JLCPCB because they can assemble the PCB with the parts soldered on for me